 I was able to read my “writing” I did for Mommie on the day I found out she died, today; however, toward the ending, I got choked up, and quickly finished, and ran out the room before the water-works started.
 I had a huge knot in my stomach all day and could barely eat: I forced myself to eat a little bit though to just not get sick.
 At the church, Mom wrote and read a beautiful eulogy- I know where I got my writing talent from.
 It described my Mommie perfectly.
 It was at the same church and cemetry my Poppee- grandpa is buried.

-In happier news, David and I like the church for our wedding next year (if all goes well with my surgery and recovery).
+In happier news, David and I like the church for our wedding in year 2021 (if all goes well with my surgery and recovery).
 Today was a hard memory in that church, time to add in a happy one 🙂 Plus, this way, Mommee and Poppee’s spirit don’t have to travel too far to be in that church when I walk down that aisle. 🙂 Another funny thing, my aunt Jan grabbed my fiance’ by the collar and basically threatened him, “If you hurt Jamie, you deal with me!”
 I think he knows if he ever hurts me, he’s gonna have a huge angry mob after him!
 LMAO.

 My grandmother, Ruby “mommie” Cormier died on Sunday, June 9, 2019; one day before her 89th birthday.
 I took it hard at first because I had been wanting to do a Youtube tag video with her, but I kept hurting a lot and couldn’t get out there to do it with her, and now I can’t do it because she is gone.
 I was also upset, because I had always planned for her to be present at my future wedding, when I got all my college degrees, to see me start my own career and chase my dreams, and maybe even eventually see me start a family; well now, she won’t be around for any of those events, not physically anyway.
 I came to realize though, she is in a better place, she is no longer hurting or suffering from dementia or diabetes.
 She could truly start living a fun life again.